 - 1. Nominations for potential examiners and moderators should be submitted to the Postgraduate Programmes (Research) Unit in Student Academic Services. - 2.
-Examiners and moderators are given advance written notification of their nomination and must, in writing, accept such nomination before the research is submitted or dispatched for assessment. - 3.
-Acceptance of nominations: The Postgraduate Programmes Unit in Student Academic Services must keep the supervisor informed about examiners' and moderators' acceptance of nominations.
+Examiners and moderators are given advance written notification of their nomination and must accept such nomination in writing before the research is submitted or dispatched for assessment. - 3.
+Acceptance of nominations: The Postgraduate Programmes Unit in Student Academic Services must keep the supervisor informed of examiners and moderators' acceptance of nominations.